CNuge/snp-placer/README.txt

-2. The program requires a file of all the query sequences, that contains tab delimited information on their name, major/minor alleles, bp location and sequence looks like the following:
+2. The program requires a file of all the query sequences, that contains tab delimited information on their name, major/minor alleles, bp location and sequence this input looks like the following, note column names are required on first line:

 SNP	Polymorphism_query_hit	bp_SNP_location	Sequence
 TP10000	G/T	24	TGCATATGGCTCATCACAAATAGGCAGAAAAAATGTTGCAGGTGGAGCATCACATGCA
 TP10002	A/C	51	TGCATATGGCTCTCCTATTCTTTGCCCAGTCATATTCAAGGTTAGAACTAAATTTCTAGGGTTC
-Where for 'TP10000' there is a G at the 24th base pair of the sequence, and T is the alternate allele at this location
+Where for the sequence'TP10000' there is a G at the 24th base pair of the sequence, and T is the alternate allele at this location

 What it does:

-If one wants to place their snps onto a genome and make sure that they are in the correct spot down to the base pair, then all the necessary information is in a .sam file.
+If one wants to place their snps onto a genome and make sure that the snps are in the correct spot down to the exact base pair, then all the necessary information is in a .sam file.

 The .sam fields that act as 'keys' to this puzzle are the following: